YOUR RESEARCH, YOUR ARCHIVES

 (Minimally processed color and black and white slides: 9 slide storage boxes)

-The DeKalb History Center Slide Collection is currently 9 slide boxes of black and white and color slides.
+The DeKalb History Center (DHC) Slide Collection is currently 9 slide boxes of black and white and color slides.
 There are slide presentations that have been donated, slides of postcards and photographs in the DHC collection and slides of Old Courthouse renovations and the 1991 Renovation Campaign.
 There are also slides of the DHC Museum and offices, as well as local churches houses and buildings.
 Slides presentations include the Civil War in DeKalb, The Lesser Known Colonial Coast and We’re Your Partners from Decatur Federal Bank.

 (Accession # 1998.6 and 1998.37 – Photographs in various forms: in process)